Teatre Museu Dal

 Portlligat and Cadaques

-Dali’s actual house and studio is at Portlligat, 35 kilometres east near the village of Cadaques.
-The house is small and crowded with objects; Dali designed and modified it over decades, adding rooms and structures until it became a labyrinth.
-Visits are by guided tour only with strictly limited group sizes.
-Book well in advance.
+Dali’s actual house and studio is at Portlligat, 35 km east near the village of Cadaques.
+Dali designed and modified it over decades, adding rooms and structures until it became a labyrinth of connected spaces.
+Visits are guided tour only with strictly limited group sizes; book well in advance at salvador-dali.org.

 Cadaques itself is one of the genuinely lovely Catalan coast villages: whitewashed houses, a small bay, good seafood restaurants, and enough visitors to be lively without being ruined.
 The drive from Figueres over the Cap de Creus peninsula takes about 45 minutes on a winding mountain road.